psu-spatial/Stat462-2024/docs/in_01-CourseFAQ.md

 **Making things up**

--   **ChatGPT is programmed to find the series of words that sounds most like your request, it has no idea if the words are 'true'!** So Sam/ChatGPT will NEVER say they don't know the answer.
+-   **ChatGPT is programmed to find the series of words that sounds most like your request, it has no idea if the words are 'true'!** Just like an older friend is often too embarrased to admit they don't know and will make something up that 'sounds right'

+-   So Sam/ChatGPT will NEVER say they don't know the answer.
 Think of the amount of times an overconfident friend/sibling says they definitely know the answer and it turns out to be wrong and they won't even admit it!

 -   [Never fully trust what ChatGPT/Sam says!
 Always google it.]{.underline}